richardgill/richardgill.github.io/_posts/2014-10-25-doing-deployment-right.md

 ##Step 1 – Check in \*everything\*

 Most (sane) people store their code in version control.
-Nearly every one manages to get all their code and some of their config in version control.
+Nearly everyone manages to get all their code and some of their config in version control.
 It’s the things which miss the cut which I’m interested in here.
 The things that your app needs to run which aren’t checked in.
 Things like: That Nginx config that somebody modified on the production box, your software needs python to be installed, that 10 command release procedure somebody does every release, etc.